2025 Solar Incentives Guide for Hazelwood, MO - Tax Credits & Rebates

 Can I use a combination of multiple types of renewable energy to power my home?

-Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of wind and solar.
-You can also combine renewable energy generation with a non-renewable backup source of energy.
-You should discuss your proposed plan with your local Hazelwood solar installation expert, so that you understand what you'll need and what incentives you might or might not qualify for.
+Yes, you can utilize multiple types of renewable energy to power your home, such as a combination of wind and solar.
+You can also combine renewable energy generation with a backup source of non-renewable energy.
+You should discuss your plan with your local Hazelwood solar installation expert, to get an understanding of what will be needed and what types of incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.